2 Corinthians 1–3: Our Letter & Our Hearts

 Sunday’s Bible reading of 2 Corinthians 1–3, introduces this wonderful letter in which we find Paul’s love for the Lord Jesus and his love for other Christians reflected in sentence after sentence; Paul teaches by word and by example.

-In many ways this letter shows us what it means to live in love and obedience to Christ in understanding of the Christian life according to Jesus as He taught in the Upper Room Discourse of John 13–16.
-Jesus gave commands to obey, told us what to expect in our lives as Christians, and He gave assurance of His comfort and care.
-Paul lives out those words of Christ.
+In many ways this letter shows us how to live as Christians in its reflections of Jesus’ teachings in His Upper Room Discourse of John 13–16.
+The night before He was crucified Jesus gave His disciples commands to obey, told told them what to expect in their lives as believers in Him, and gave assurance of His comfort and care.
+In 2 Corinthians we find Paul living out those words of Christ, and by his example and teaching calling the Corinthians to do the same.

 The first chapter of 2 Corinthians introduces one of the major themes of the letter: suffering.
-In John 13–16, Jesus taught that tribulation and suffering is to be expected because we are His and the world hated Him.
-But He did not leave us as orphans to endure this alone, because in John 13–16, He also taught on prayer, abiding in His Word, loving one another and His sending of the Holy Spirit—and He tells them why He said these things to them when He finishes with these words of encouragement:
+In John 13–16, Jesus taught that tribulation and suffering is to be expected because we are His, and even as the world hated Him, we will be hated because we are His.
+He did not leave us as orphans, however, to endure this alone, because in John 13–16, He promised to send the Holy Spirit to be with us, commanded us to love one another, and taught on prayer and abiding in His Word.
+He also explained why He said these things as He finishes with these words of encouragement:

 “These things I have spoken to you, so that in Me you may have peace.
 In the world you have tribulation, but take courage; I have overcome the world.”